James Acaster: 2011–2013: Edinburgh Fringe Festival

 Acaster returned to Edinburgh in 2013 with the show Lawnmower.
-He wore Marks & Spencers clothing resembling a school uniform.
+He wore Marks & Spencer clothing resembling a school uniform.
 With fictionalised biographic material, he commented on Yoko Ono's impact on The Beatles, Percy Pig sweets, mariachi music and the placeholder names Joe Bloggs and John Doe.
 A four-star Time Out review praised the careful structuring, wording and delivery.
 Mark Monahan, reviewing for The Daily Telegraph, also gave four stars for a "new vitality and unpredictability" that improved on Prompt.
 A critic for The Herald had a lukewarm response to Acaster's "deadpan delivery and awkward physical comedy" in a three-star review.
 The Guardians James Kettle reviewed him as a "quiet, unassuming" comedian "adept at mixing inspired whimsy with straighter observational material".

 While in Edinburgh, Acaster participated in The Wrestling, where a professional wrestler faces a comedian.
 One stunt involves a metal tray appearing to slam into the comedian's face.
 In two different years, Acaster forgot to raise his hands to block, so the tray genuinely hit him in the face.
 Acaster appeared again in The Wrestling at the inaugural 2023 Just for Laughs festival in London, a sister event to the Canadian festival.